josmar-crwdstffng/angular/aio/content/guide/pipes.md

 </div>

 Use the built-in [`AsyncPipe`](api/common/AsyncPipe "API description of AsyncPipe") to accept an observable as input and subscribe to the input automatically.
-Without this pipe, your component code would have to subscribe to the observable to consume its values, extract the resolved values, expose them for binding, and unsubscribe when the observable is destroyed in order to prevent memory leaks.
+Without this pipe, your component code would have to subscribe to the observable to consume the associated values, extract the resolved values, expose them for binding, and unsubscribe when the observable is destroyed in order to prevent memory leaks.
 `AsyncPipe` is an impure pipe that saves boilerplate code in your component to maintain the subscription and keep delivering values from that observable as they arrive.

 The following code example binds an observable of message strings